simonski/buildnumber/README.md

 ## Introduction

-`buildnumber` is a terminal tool that maintains a yaml `Buildfile` in the current directory with an ascending integer.
-A future version will support semantic.
+`buildnumber` is a terminal tool that maintains build numbers.

+The yaml file `Buildfile` is created in the current directory.
+You can choose either `integer` or `semantic` versioning.

+The `Buildfile` can contain an arbitrary number of build numbers; you refer to each one by its `name`.

 ## Installation